Filmworker: Reception

 Filmworker was given a long standing ovation after its premiere at Cannes.
 Following Cannes, the press and critical reviews were favorable.
 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 95%, based on 86 reviews, and an average rating of 7.7/10.
 On Metacritic, the film has a weighted average score of 73 out of 100, based on 19 critics, indicating "generally favorable" reviews.

-Owen Glieberman in Variety gave Filmworker a positive review and wrote that it is the best of the Kubrick-themed documentaries.
+Owen Gleiberman of Variety gave Filmworker a positive review and wrote that it is the best of the Kubrick-themed documentaries.
 Gwilym Mumford wrote in The Guardian that Filmworker is "A revealing and stirring celebration of one of cinema’s unacknowledged heroes."
 Bilge Ebiri of Village Voice put Filmworker on his list of top 12 best movies at Cannes 2017.
 Ann Hornaday in The Washington Post called Filmworker "movie love at its purest" and said that "Vitali’s story marked an incursion of the real world into Cannes in the very best sense, as a celebration of its anonymous inhabitants’ role in bringing our collective dreams to life."